rschristopher/ischristtrue.com/src/truth.md

  and morality, in other words, values of what is good, and what is not.
-This should not be surprising since revelatory truth cane from a relationship with a spirit that is
+This should not be surprising since revelatory truth came from a relationship with a spirit that is
  (necessarily) the source of all that is.